 If you’ve got an idea for something ASDA could or should be doing for it’s members, consider writing a resolution that will create or update association policy.
 Resolution writing may seem daunting but if you follow these easy steps, you’ll be on your way to making your mark on ASDA.

-When your draft resolution is in the proper template, reach out to your district trustee or Speaker of the House to discuss your idea.
-These national leaders have dealt with ASDA policy and governance in detail, so they’ll be able to help you focus your idea into a concrete resolution.
+- When your draft resolution is properly drafted, reach out to your district trustee or Speaker of the House to discuss your idea.

 Return to House of Delegates resources